 There is currently a lot of talk about climate change and the post-fossil era, but a lack of tangible images of what this future might actually look like.
 The Urban Futures Studio is convinced that engaging imaginaries of what the future might look like can facilitate the sustainability transition.
 What we need, as was the case with the introduction of the ‘car era’, are engaging imaginaries to entice people, to give some suggestion that this new future may be worth striving for.
 Currently much climate concepts are negative (as indeed ‘post-fossil’ is not entirely positive either).
 We think that new work on ‘Future Worlds’ suggests that there is quite some merit in at least assisting people to imagine the possibilities.

-Imagining postfossil futures is surprisingly difficult.
-That is why we now turn to designers, artists and other creatives.
+Imagining post-fossil futures is surprisingly difficult.
+That is why we turn to designers, artists and other creatives.
 By evoking these new representations, we want to inspire the public debate on urban futures we want.
 To make this happen, we hope the Post-Fossil City Contest will open a new space of possibility and ambition.
-We ask designers, artists and other creative minds to imagine the post-fossil city.
-There is no restriction in form; it could be a video, a novel, a maquette, a VR, a data visualisation, et cetera.
+We asked designers, artists and other creative minds to imagine the post-fossil city.
+There was no restriction in form; it could be a video, a novel, a maquette, a VR, a data visualisation, et cetera.

-The competition has been launched at www.postfossil.city.
-We are looking for submissions from architects, writers, filmmakers, visual artists, theater producers, poets, photographers and all other creatives who are able to visualize the post-fossil future in a distinct, creative way.
-A jury consisting of Anita van den Ende (Director Climate at the Ministry of Infrastructure and Environment), Winy Maas (architect, MVRDV), Willem Schinkel (professor of Sociology, Erasmus University Rotterdam), Lot van Hooijdonk (alderman, municipality of Utrecht), Michiel van Iersel (Non-fiction) and Maarten Hajer (Urban Futures Studio) will pick ten finalists who all receive €1,000 to work on their ideas with the support of Urban Futures Studio.
-This will result in a public exhibition in Utrecht during spring where the ultimate winner is announced, receiving a €10,000 prize to develop the full project.
+The competition was launched at www.postfossil.city.
+We asked for submissions from architects, writers, filmmakers, visual artists, theater producers, poets, photographers and all other creatives who are able to visualize the post-fossil future in a distinct, creative way.
+A jury consisting of Anita van den Ende (Director Climate at the Ministry of Infrastructure and Environment), Winy Maas (architect, MVRDV), Willem Schinkel (professor of Sociology, Erasmus University Rotterdam), Lot van Hooijdonk (alderman, municipality of Utrecht), Michiel van Iersel (Non-fiction) and Maarten Hajer (Urban Futures Studio) then selected ten finalists who all received €1,000 to work on their ideas with the support of Urban Futures Studio.
+This resulted in a public exhibition in Utrecht of all 10 finalist project, and the announcement of the Winning Project, who received a €10,000 prize to develop the full project.
 The contest is organised by the Urban Futures Studio, in collaboration with the Ministry of Infrastructure and the Environment and the Municipality of Utrecht.

 Check out the contest's long-read "Unchain the Imagination: A Call to Arts" for more information and inspiration.